-You don't often see video games based on podcasts.
-99Vidas is a beat 'em up starring the four Brazilian blokes from the retro gaming podcast of the same name so let's get ready to fight!
+You don't often see video games based on podcasts and 99Vidas is a beat 'em up starring the four Brazilian blokes from the retro gaming podcast of the same name.
+Let's get ready to fight!

 When I first started playing 99Vidas, I was happy to see how simple it is to control.
 The only buttons that you need to use are for punching, kicking, jumping, and performing a special move.
 This move is extremely powerful and has the potential to clear out all of the onscreen enemies.
 To charge it, you merely have to keep fighting.
 Thankfully, you can unleash it when the meter is only halfway full although the resulting damage isn't quite as devastating.
 Of course, there are some additional special moves and combos that you can perform whenever you're comfortable experimenting with your character's move set more.
 Enjoying the simple gameplay is a lot easier when you play with others so thankfully, you can have up to four players fight simultaneously via either local or online multiplayer.
 Heck, you can even compete against friends in a versus mode if you really want to.